-Totemic statue of Onari Okami (School project)
+Totemic statue of Onari Okami (Concept and painting)

 Inari is a kami (a god/spirit in the Shinto religion) who protects rice cultures and is associated to fertility and agriculture.
 Its messengers take the form of multi-tailed foxes (kitsunes).

 The fox mask is often worn during festivals dedicated to rice harvest season in Japan.

 The ball with the spiral shape painted on it is a symbol of fertility and integrity.

 The stone in between symbolises the statues we can see in Japan and the Japanese kanjis engraved mean "Inari Okami".